Step 5: How to create a portfolio website that impresses hiring managers

 - You don’t get to change your favicon (the small logo on your browser tab).

 If those things don’t matter to you right away, then go for it.
 Just understand this: even though they’re small details, they do contribute to the polish of your professional image.
-Don’t sweat that small stuff as you’re working through this step of the road map, but consider covering those details for a brighter polish after a year or two of beginning your career.
+Don’t sweat that small stuff as you’re working through this step of the road map, but consider covering those details for a brighter polish after a year or two.

 WordPress is the single most popular content management system in the world, which is why it has the largest ecosystem of themes, plugins, and hosting solutions around it.